Clear rules and regulations for awards

 See our range of training opportunities in State Aid here.

-Practitioners in the field of State aid in the agricultural and forestry sectors currently face the challenge of significant changes to the existing legislation.
-The European Commission has substantially modified the existing State aid rules in these sectors.
+Practitioners in the field of State aid in the agricultural and forestry sectors have continuously been facing the challenge of understanding and applying the State aid rules.